ekdnam/meower/README.md

 * Node is used at the server-side.

 Functionality:
-* After posting a mew, the page shows the mew immediately
+* After posting a mew, the page shows the mew immediately.
-* filters out bad words (use npm package 'bad-words')
+* filters out bad words (use npm package 'bad-words').
-* controls the number of requests that can be made to the server
+* controls the number of requests that can be made to the server.
-* monk establishes a connection to MongoDB
+* npm package monk establishes a connection to MongoDB.

 Reference: [TheCodingTrain](https://www.youtube.com/watch?v=JnEH9tYLxLk&ab_channel=TheCodingTrain)